NextGenSec-Github/Coding/Projects/Interacting & Building APIs/What Is an API.md

 - **Definition:** Endpoints are specific URLs or URIs that applications use to interact with an API.
 Each endpoint corresponds to a specific functionality.

+- **Example:** In a weather API, the `/forecast` endpoint might provide the forecast for a specific location, while the `/historical` endpoint gives historical weather data.

 ### Requests and Responses:

 - **Requests:** Include information about what action or data the client is seeking.

 - **Responses:** Contain the data or confirmation sent back by the API after processing the request.

+- **Example:** In a banking API, a request to `/transactions` might ask for the user's recent transactions, and the API responds with a list of transactions in a structured format.

 ## Common Use Cases